Are you having a vegetation issue?

 If you desire that totally finished look, you will need to hire a landscaping crew when the goats are finished.

-Mary is also Advisory member to the University of Maryland Eastern Shore for the SARE project using goats to eat unwanted vegetation in the DelMarVa area.
-Mary is honored to be part of the project and looks forward to more to come with the goats.
+Mary is a Minority Business and an Advisory member to the University of Maryland Eastern Shore for the SARE project using goats to eat unwanted vegetation in the DelMarVa area.

 JOIN OUR Green Goats FACEBOOK page to see regular updated pictures of the goats in action.